 Here is your chance to tell the whole story and not just the bits and pieces with each photo.
 If you want the ultimate control bring all of your photos and videos into a program like Adobe Premiere or even Apples iMovie.
 While you will get the control and flexibility with both of those programs they will take up a good chunk of time to create the final video.
 Thats why I use Animoto for the majority of my videos.
 Their easy to use drag and drop interface and video themes makes creating incredible fusion slideshows simple and painless.
 The last night of your trip you can easily make a video of the whole vacation to share with family and friends back home on social media.
 I made this video below simply with iMovie as I wanted a bit of creative control with the music and the drone shots.
 This video contains more than just DSLR footage but you get the idea.
 It took about 5 hours to put together.

 6. Back up your photos.

 If the point of taking photos is to be able to relive your memories then backing up your digital photos so you don't lose them forever is essential.
 If you're able to travel with a laptop bring along a slim portable 1tb external drive to back your photos up to.
 If you're not able to travel with a laptop there are a lot of great wireless hard drives that let you back up memory cards to.
-My recommendation would be the WD My Passport pro.
-It has a ton of storage, downloads the cards quick, and has a built in battery that can also charge your other devices like your phone!
-Score.
-Then when you get back home to your computer you can off load them to start editing!
+My recommendation would be the WD My Passport.
+It has a ton of storage, a fast usb 3.0 connection, and is under $100.
+Score

 Taking these photos so you can remember your trip later is the goal here.
 So don't get so wrapped up in taking every photo you can think of or perfecting your technicals that you don't actually make any memories of the trip yourself.
 Follow these tips and you will be sure to get great photos on your next adventure!